ajcwebdev/mintbean-nuxt-test/README.md

 git branch -M main
 ```

-## Create mintbean-nuxt repo on GitHub
+Create a mintbean-nuxt repo on GitHub and then enter these commands:

 ```
 git remote add origin https://github.com/ajcwebdev/mintbean-nuxt.git